-• Foods frozen in paper or plastic can be defrosted in the package.
+- Foods frozen in paper or plastic can be defrosted in the package.
 Tightly closed packages should be slit, pierced or vented, AFTER food has partially defrosted, as directed by package.
-Plastic storage containers should be at least partially uncovered.
+Plastic storage containers should be at least partially uncovered. - Family-size, pre-packaged frozen dinners can be defrosted and microwaved.
+If the food is in a foil container, transfer it to a microwave-safe dish.